How to Get Rid of Gnats: 3 Family-Safe Steps

 The above trap will work for most types of gnats.
 However, if the trap doesn't get rid of your gnat problem, the following steps will take care of the rest.

 To kill drain flies, spray your sink and down into your drain with a 1-to-3 mixture of water to standard 5% vinegar.
 A kettle-worth of boiling water will also do the trick.
-Then, deep clean your drain and sink, and follow that up by lightly spraying your drain with Cedarcide All-Purpose Bug Spray (no more than 2–3 trigger sprays).
-This will kill any remaining gnats and keep away those that were gone when you cleaned the drain.
+Then, deep clean your drain and sink, and follow that up by lightly spraying your drain with Cedarcide All-Purpose Bug Spray (no more than 2-3 trigger sprays).
+This will kill any remaining drain flies and keep away those that were gone when you cleaned the drain.

 To kill and prevent fungus gnats on and around indoor plants, lightly mist your houseplants and their soil with Cedarcide All-Purpose Bug Spray once each week.